Anglo-German Naval Agreement: Talks

-JOACHIM VON RIBBENTROP,

-Ambassador Extraordinary and Plenipotentiary of Germany".

 French reaction

-The Naval Pact was signed in London on 18 June 1935 without the UK Government consulting with France and Italy, or, later, informing them of the secret agreements which stipulated that the Germans could build in certain categories more powerful warships than any of the three Western nations then possessed.
-France regarded this as treachery.
-The French government saw it as a further appeasement of Hitler, whose appetite grew on concessions.
-Also, it resented that the UK's agreement had for private gain further weakened the peace treaty, thus adding to the growing overall military power of Germany.
-France contended that the UK had no legal right to absolve Germany from respecting the naval clauses of the Versailles Treaty.
+The Naval Pact was signed in London on 18 June 1935 without the British government consulting with France and Italy or later informing them of the secret agreements, which stipulated that the Germans could build in certain categories more powerful warships than any of the three other major Western European nations then possessed.
+The French government regarded that as treachery and saw it as a further appeasement of Hitler, whose appetite grew on concessions.
+Also, it resented that the British agreement had for private gain further weakened the peace treaty, which added to Germany's growing overall military power.
+France contended that the British had no legal right to absolve Germany from respecting the naval clauses of the Versailles Treaty.

-As an additional insult for France, the Naval Pact was signed on the 120th anniversary of the Battle of Waterloo, at which British and Prussian troops defeated the French army of Napoleon.
+As an additional insult for France, the Naval Pact was signed on the 120th anniversary of the Battle of Waterloo, in which Prussian and British-led troops defeated the French under Napoleon.

 Impact

-Because of the lengthy period needed to construct warships and the short duration of the agreement its impact was limited.
+Because of the lengthy period needed to construct warships and the short duration of the agreement, its impact was limited.
 It was estimated by both German and British naval experts that the earliest year that Germany could reach the 35% limit was 1942.
-In practice, lack of shipbuilding space, design problems, shortages of skilled workers, and the scarcity of foreign exchange to purchase necessary raw materials slowed the rebuilding of the German Navy.
+In practice, the lack of shipbuilding space, design problems, shortages of skilled workers and the scarcity of foreign exchange to purchase necessary raw materials slowed the rebuilding of the German Navy.
 A lack of steel and non-ferrous metals caused by the Kriegsmarine being third in terms of German rearmament priorities, behind the Heer and the Luftwaffe, led to the Kriegsmarine (as the German Navy had been renamed in 1935) being still far from the 35% limit when Hitler denounced the agreement in 1939.

-The requirement for the Kriegsmarine to divide its 35% tonnage ratio by warship categories had the effect of forcing the Germans to build a symmetrical "balanced fleet" shipbuilding program that reflected the UK's priorities.
-Since the Royal Navy's leadership thought that the "balanced fleet" would be the easiest German fleet to defeat and a German guerre-de-course fleet the most dangerous, the agreement brought the UK considerable strategic benefits.
+The requirement for the Kriegsmarine to divide its 35% tonnage ratio by warship categories had the effect of forcing the Germans to build a symmetrical "balanced fleet" shipbuilding program that reflected the British priorities.
+Since the Royal Navy's leadership thought that the "balanced fleet" would be the easiest German fleet to defeat and a German guerre-de-course fleet the most dangerous, the agreement brought the British considerable strategic benefits.
 Above all, since the Royal Navy did not build "pocket battleships", Chatfield valued the end of the Panzerschiff building.